- Solicitors For Business

 Failure to examine adequately

-JMW Solicitors alleged that it was negligent to fail to carry out an adequate examination and appropriate repair of the tear (a third degree tear would have been repaired in the operating theatre under spinal or general anaesthetic).
+JMW Solicitors alleged that it was negligent of healthcare professionals to fail to carry out an adequate examination and appropriate repair of the tear (a third-degree tear would have been repaired in the operating theatre under spinal or general anaesthetic).
 Kay would have avoided six months of significant symptoms including pain, discomfort, faecal incontinence and faecal urgency.
 She would also have avoided the secondary repair.

 The claim was settled and Kay received £25,000 compensation.